wdecoster/chopper/README.md

-        --tailcrop      Trim N nucleotides from the end of a read [default: 0] --threads       Number of parallel threads to use [default: 4] --contam        Fasta file with reference to check potential contaminants against [default None]
+        --tailcrop      Trim N nucleotides from the end of a read [default: 0] --threads       Number of parallel threads to use [default: 4] --contam        Fasta file with reference to check potential contaminants against [default None] -i, --input <INPUT>          Input file if the user does not use stdin
 ```

 EXAMPLE:
  `gunzip -c reads.fastq.gz | chopper -q 10 -l 500 | gzip > filtered_reads.fastq.gz`
+ `chopper -q 10 -l 500 -i reads.fastq > filtered_reads.fastq`

 ## CITATION